Difference between business analyst and system analyst

 The terms “business analyst” and “system analyst” are regularly misunderstood and used interchangeably.
-But in fact these are two different positions with different duties and set of skills.
-We’ve decided to learn the differences and commonalities the two professions share.
+But in fact, these are two different positions with different duties and set of skills.
+We’ve decided to learn how these two positions differ and what commonalities they share in what relates to QA consulting specifics.

 BABOK (Business Analysis Body of Knowledge, a table book for business analysts) says that there are many job titles that may perform business analysis: business architect, data analyst, business consultant, process analyst, requirements engineer and system analyst, etc.